 How much does a Health Technician make?

-Health Technicians play a vital role in the healthcare industry.
-They assist doctors and nurses with patient care and medical procedures.
-Their work is essential and rewarding.
-The average yearly salary for a Health Technician is around $47,215.
-This means they earn a good living while helping others.
+Health Technicians play an important role in the healthcare system.
+They assist doctors and nurses with patient care.
+The average yearly salary for a Health Technician is $47,378.
+This means many professionals in this field can expect to earn a good income.

 What are the highest paying cities for a Health Technician?